 - You should make sure that your pet carries the tag with him.
 The tag must contain your telephone number as well as the complete address.
 You might lose your pet in the journey and if this will be the case then you will certainly get back your pet with ease.

-- There is one more thing which you will have to make sure.
-You need to make sure that you have the photograph of your pet with you.
-If you will carry the photograph of your pet then it will be easier for you to find out the pet.
+- You need to make sure that you have a picture of your pet with you.
+If you will carry the photo of your pet then it will be easier for you to find him.

 Thus, keep all of the above points in your mind while packing and you will be quite safe with your pet during the entire journey.